 This Teriyaki Salmon Stir Fry is my favorite light and healthy stir fry dish to make.
 It's made with an easy homemade teriyaki sauce and marinated salmon.
 All you need is a few simple ingredients and your favorite stir fry vegetables.
-Serve with white rice or Perfect Instant Pot Sushi Rice!
+Serve with white rice, coconut rice, or Perfect Instant Pot Sushi Rice!

 📋 About the Recipe

 - Healthy: Making stir fry with a lighter protein like salmon is a great, healthier way to enjoy this take out inspired dish.
 Try my Air Fryer General Tso's Chicken and Air Fryer Orange Chicken for additional healthier takes on your favorite takeout recipes.

 - 1 hour: Have this stir fry dinner recipe ready in just 1 hour, including the marinating time!
 Quick and easy enough for weeknights, just like this salmon with mango salsa.

 - Easy homemade teriyaki sauce: Although there are many store-bought teriyaki sauces available, making your own at home is incredibly easy and effortless to customize.
 Follow my simple steps to making your own from scratch!